hmc-cs111-fall2015/project-notebook/Entry 5 -- November 25 copy.md

 is better than the previous because it offers more support for writing the flowchart encoding programmatically rather than directly in the DOT language.

 I didn't know I was using tabs!
-After reading that I was, I immediately updated the file to use spaces instead, and even changed the indentation from 4 to 2 spaces.
+After reading that I immediately updated the files to use spaces instead, and even changed the indentation from 4 to 2 spaces.

 Yes, `getMethod` is clunky, but I let it slide since it's hopefully a temporary solution.